FAIRbyDesign-UCPH/Fair-by-design-methodology-microlearning-site-UCPH/resources/04 Produce/produce.md

 !!! quote ""

     To contrive is nothing!
 To construct is something!
-To produce is everything! - *Edward Rickenbacker​*
+To produce is everything! - *Edward Rickenbacker*

 ## Choose Tools & Formats